fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p><b><a href="https://docs.aws.amazon.com/vpc/latest/userguide/security.html">VPC Security</a></b></p>
 <ul>
   <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-rules"><b>Network ACL</b></a> (Access Control List): it is the first line of defense.
-It is subnet level: firewall to subnets (only IP), controlling traffic in and out of one or ore subnets. <u>Stateless</u>: have to allow inbound and outbound traffic (checks for an allow rule for both connections).
+It is subnet level: firewall to subnets (only IP), controlling traffic in and out of one or more subnets. <u>Stateless</u>: have to allow inbound and outbound traffic (checks for an allow rule for both connections).
 Supports allow and deny rules.
 Customer is responsible for configure it.
 The <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#default-network-acl">default ACLs</a> allows all outbound and inbound traffic.
 The custom ACL denies inbound and outbound traffic by default.
 A subnet will be associated with the default ACL.
 A subnet is associated with only one ACL but ACL can be associated with multiple subnets.
 Rules are evaluating in order starting with the lowest number rule (first match wins).</li>
 </ul>

 <p><b><u>VPCs Connections</u></b></p>
 <ul>
   <li><b>VPC Peering</b> <a href="https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html">[1]</a>: connect two VPC via direct network route using private IP; cross account and region, no transitive peering, must not have overlapping CIDRS.
 It can use Security Group cross account but not cross region. </li>
-  <li><a href="https://d1.awsstatic.com/whitepapers/aws-privatelink.pdf"><b>PrivateLink</b></a>: provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.
+  <li><a href="https://d1.awsstatic.com/whitepapers/aws-privatelink.pdf"><b>PrivateLink</b></a>: provides private connectivity between VPCs, AWS services, and your on-premises networks, <u>without exposing your traffic to the public internet</u>.
 It is the best option to expose a service to many of customer VPC.
 It does not need VPC peering, or route tables or Gateways.
-It needs a Network Load Balancer (NLB) on the service VPC and an ENI on the customer VPC.</li>
+It needs a <u>Network Load Balancer</u> (NLB) on the service VPC and an <u>ENI</u> on the customer VPC.</li>
   <li><b>VPM CloudHub</b>: Multiple sites with its own VPN connection.
 The traffic is encrypted.</li>
-  <li><b>VPN</b> - Virtual Private Network<a href="https://aws.amazon.com/vpn/">[1]</a>:
+  <li>VPN:
     <ul>
-      <li>Establish secure connections between your on-premises networks and VPC using a secure and private connection with IPsec and TLS.
-Encrypted network connectivity </li>
+      <li><b>VPN</b> - Virtual Private Network<a href="https://aws.amazon.com/vpn/">[1]</a>: Establish secure connections between your on-premises networks and VPC using a secure and private connection with IPsec and TLS.
+Encrypted network connectivity. <u>Over public internet</u></li>
       <li><b><a href="https://docs.aws.amazon.com/vpn/latest/s2svpn/how_it_works.html">Site to Site VPN</a></b>: it connects two VPCs via VPN.
-It needs Virtual Private Gateway (VGW), a VPN concentrator on the AWS side of VPN connection; and a customer Gateway (CGW) in the customer side of the VPN.
+It needs Virtual Private Gateway (VPG), a VPN concentrator on the AWS side of VPN connection; and a customer Gateway (CGW) in the customer side of the VPN.
 It can be used as a backup connection in case DX fail.
-Connect (encrypted) on premises VPN to AWS over the public internet</li>
+Over the public internet</li>
       <li><b>AWS Managed VPN</b>: Tunnels from VPC to on premises</li>
-      <li><b>VPN Gateway</b>: connect one VPC to customer network</li>
+      <li><b>Virtual Private Gateway</b>: connect one VPC to customer network.
+It is used to setup an AWS VPN</li>
-      <li><b>Customer Gateway</b>: installed in customer network</li>
+      <li><a href="https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html"><b>Customer Gateway</b></a>: installed in customer network</li>
       <li><b>Client VPN</b>: connect to your computer using OpenVPN.
 Connect to EC2 instance over a private IP.</li>
     </ul>
   </li>